| Title: | Recursive Partitioning for Structural Equation Models |

 progress.bar |

-Default: NA.
-Option to disable the progress bar for tree growth. |
+Boolean.
+Default: TRUE.
+Option to enable or disable the progress bar for tree growth. |

 verbose |

+Boolean.
 Default: FALSE.
 Option to turn on or off all model messages during tree growth. |

 bonferroni |

+Boolean.
 Default: FALSE.
-Correct for multiple tests with Bonferroni type correction. |
+Correct for multiple tests with Bonferroni type correction. p-values are adjusted for the number of variables tested. |

 use.all |

+Boolean.
 Treatment of missing variables.
 By default, missing values stay in a decision node.
 If TRUE, cases are distributed according to a maximum likelihood principle to the child nodes. |

 seed |